Russians in Japan: Russian Revolution

 The Russian Socialist Revolution of 1917 triggered an unprecedented wave of mass migration, particularly among the Russian bourgeoisie and intelligentsia, who sought refuge in Europe, the US, and parts of Asia, notably China and Japan.
 While some of these migrants eventually returned to the Soviet Union, most established themselves in their new countries.
 Despite its relatively small size, the Russian diaspora in Japan had a significant impact on the nation's economic and cultural spheres.
 Notably, most Russian migrants in Japan came from the "lower classes" of Imperial Russia.
 Lacking substantial support from international or local organizations, they were compelled to rely on their own resourcefulness.
 Many of these migrants, endowed with artistic talents and resilient personalities, made notable contributions to Japan's cultural heritage, highlighting the Russian diaspora in Japan as a compelling subject for study.
 Traditionally these refugees have been known as White Russians, with the corresponding Japanese term being Hakkei-Roshiajin, a term which has been applied to all former residents of the former Russian Empire.
 Initially the majority of Russians lived in Tokyo and Yokohama.
 After the Great Kantō earthquake of 1923 a significant number of them moved to Kobe.

-A white émigré family is depicted in the novel The Makioka Sisters by famed Japanese author Junichiro Tanizaki.
+A white émigré family is depicted in the novel The Makioka Sisters by Japanese author Junichiro Tanizaki.